Courtney Milan: Diversity and inclusion

 There was an intense backlash against the RWA's decision.
 The board reversed the sanctions a week later, citing irregularities in the process.
 In a mass resignation, the women of color on the Board of Directors resigned, as did the President, Carolyn Jewell.
 The RWA was forced to cancel the 2020 RITA Awards after hundreds of authors resigned as judges and more than 300 stories were withdrawn from consideration.
 Major publishers spoke out against the RWA's decision and announced their intention to skip the 2020 RWA annual conference.
 The Cultural, Interracial, and Multicultural Special Interest Chapter of the RWA organized a petition to recall the new RWA President, Damon Suede, which gained over 1000 signatures in two days; Suede and RWA executive director Carol Ritter both resigned on January 9.
 Davis admitted to The Guardian that her initial complaint was exaggerated - she had never had a contract for more books and did not explicitly lose anything because of Milan's comments.
 Davis further acknowledged that she had rewritten parts of her book to address racial issues after other people told her "calmly" that there were issues.

+Romancing the Runoff

+Milan was a co-organizer of Romancing the Runoff, a fundraising event during the 2020–21 United States Senate election in Georgia.

 Personal life

-Milan and her husband live in the Rocky Mountains with their "exceptionally perfect dog" Pele, an Australian Shepherd.
+Milan and her husband live in the Rocky Mountains with their cat Katya.